starkfell/starkfell.github.io/_posts/2017-01-09-parsing-webhook-data-from-github-in-azure-automation-runbooks.md

 ## Prerequisites

-* Access to an existing Azure Subscription and the rights to deploy or manage an Azure Automation Account.
+* Access to an existing Azure Subscription with the rights to deploy and manage an Azure Automation Account.
 * An existing GitHub Account.

-## Overview of GitHub Webhook JSON Structure
+## GitHub Webhook Payloads

+GitHub Webhooks can be setup for a variety of different events that may take place against a specific organization or repository in GitHub.
+By default, webhooks are subscribed to *push* events.
+Be aware that there a webhook will not be fired from GitHub if the payload is larger than 5 MB.
+Additional documentation about GitHub Webhooks can be found in the *Additional Resources* section at the end of this article.

-Below are two different Webhook Payloads.
+Below are two different Webhook Payloads from GitHub.
 The first examples is part of a from a Webhook that has just been created in GitHub.
 The second is from a Webhook Payload from a Webhook that was triggered from a Repo Commit.
 Some value pairs have been removed from each example to keep the Some Values have been removed to keep the size of the sample small.

 ### Inital Webhook JSON Payload